John Hoke III

-John Hoke III is the chief design officer of Nike Inc. He leads the company's design team which includes over 1,000 product and industrial designers, graphic and fashion designers, as well as architects, interface, and digital content designers.
+John Hoke III (born 1965) is an American architect and designer who most recently served as chief innovation officer of Nike, Inc. from 2023 to 2025.
+He led the company's design team which includes more than 1,000 product and industrial designers, graphic designers, and fashion designers, as well as architects, interface, and digital content designers.

 Early life and education

 Hoke grew up outside of Providence, Rhode Island.
 As a child, he was athletic and enjoyed running in the Nike waffle trainer shoe.
 After he had worn out a pair, he would slice the shoe in half to examine how it was made.

 One summer, Hoke was floating on a raft in a pool, when he wondered what would happen if he could shrink the raft and put it under his foot to cushion and help with shock absorption and spring.
 He made sketches of his idea and was encouraged by his father, an engineer, to send it to Nike co-founder and president Phil Knight.
-To his surprise, Knight wrote back and sent him a pair of trainers and a t-shirt, encouraging Hoke to work for Nike when he was older.
+To his surprise, Knight wrote back and sent him a pair of trainers and a T-shirt, encouraging Hoke to work for Nike when he was older.
 At the time, Hoke was 12 years old.

 Hoke has spoken openly about growing up with dyslexia, and has said that he considers drawing to be his first language.
 With support from his parents, he worked with a specialist from Brown University and realized that his dyslexia could be an advantage, and that his strengths were in "art, design, and creativity".

 Hoke received an undergraduate degree in architecture (B.Arch) from Pennsylvania State University in 1988, followed by a Master of Architecture (M.Arch) from the University of Pennsylvania, and a Stanford University MBA.

 Work and career

-Early in his career, Hoke worked as a model-maker for architect Michael Graves, who, until he passed away in 2015, was a mentor of Hoke's.
-He was hired by Nike in 1992 as a senior designer in environmental design.
+Early in his career, Hoke worked as a model maker for architect Michael Graves, who, until he died in 2015, was a mentor of Hoke's.
+Hoke was hired by Nike in 1992 as a senior designer in environmental design.
+His early projects at Nike included the Nike pavilion at the 1996 Summer Olympics in Atlanta and NikeTown New York.
+In 2002, he became global creative director for footwear design.
+He served as Nike's chief design officer (CDO) from 2017 to 2023, and was then named chief innovation officer (CIO) in November 2023.
+Martin Lotti, a "26-year veteran" of the company, replaced Hoke as CDO.
+In May 2025 Nike announced that Hoke was retiring.